-October was National Disability Employment Awareness Month in the United States.
-To honor the month, we recognized our progress toward creating a more inclusive workplace and redefined our goals for disability inclusion.
+October is National Disability Employment Awareness Month.
+To honor the month, we are recognizing our progress toward creating a more inclusive workplace through a variety of events.

 At Gartner we are dedicated to supporting our associates and giving them the tools they need to reach their full potential from day 1.
 From providing physical accommodations to associates who need it to offering our associates mental-health resources to providing caregivers the tools and flexibility they need to live well in all aspects of their life, we are committed to not only complying with disability laws but exceeding them with the benefits we offer.
 Recently, we were named a Best Place to Work for Diversity Inclusion by the Disability Equity Index for our efforts in creating an inclusive, accessible workplace.